 Jason’s practice is primarily general-tort and product-liability defense for companies sued in state and federal courts throughout the country.
 He has represented clients in all stages of litigation, including trial and appeals.
 His product-liability cases have involved a wide variety of products, including automobiles and components, heavy equipment, propane and natural gas, fire-protection systems and electrical-lighting systems.
 Jason also has significant experience working with clients in crisis-management situations.
+One focus of Jason's practice has been product warnings and literature.
+He has evaluated warnings for numerous clients and participated in drafting product literature and on-product warnings.
+He has given several presentations to industry groups about appropriate warning practices.

 Jason attended the University of Kansas School of Law.
 He was a member of the Order of the Coif and an articles editor for the Kansas Law Review.
 He received CALI Excellence for the Future Awards for the highest grade in the class for Employment Law, Criminal Law, Labor Law and Business Taxation.